ferbs/webstack-micro/README.md

 ![demo homepage screenshot](./guides/_support_files/demo-homepage.jpg)

+See also: [HackerNoon article](https://hackernoon.com/docker-kubernetes-and-microservices-for-small-teams-noym30kb) covering its pros & cons.

 ### What is it

 Webstack-micro uses [Docker Compose](https://docs.docker.com/compose/) to assemble a handful of containerized services.
 Your application